 After emptying ourselves out of the spheres with beaming grins we kicked back in the on site hot tubs stoked for the next run…it was a tough race after all and we deserved the break!

-Our second run mixed it up in two ways – instead of a straight run down the hill we were going to tackle the meandering slalom course but more amusingly instead of racing we were both going to head down the hill, in the same sphere…with even more water!
+Our second run we mixed it up in two ways – instead of a straight run down the hill we were going to tackle the meandering slalom course but more amusingly instead of racing we were both going to head down the hill, in the same sphere…with even more water!

 Now I thought the single race was fun if slightly disorientating – but the tandem slalom course was another level of hilarious chaos!

-The twist and turns of the track meant neither of us had any clue which way was down, up, forwards or backwards – and neither of us expected to literally bounce the sphere – for a brief moment both me and T were airborne, suspended amongst the water before hitting the ground and carrying on down the course!
+The twist and turns of the track meant neither of us had any clue which way was down, up, forwards or backwards – and neither of us expected to literally bounce the sphere – for a brief moment both me and my buddy were airborne, suspended amongst the water before hitting the ground and carrying on down the course!